 Then you should embrace auction

 drafts.
-Doing so will allow the best owners to win your league and
+Doing so will allow the best players to win your league and

 whatever may be associated with doing so.